gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.4.2 =
+* Now styles that are loaded in the BODY section of the page are unloaded (if selected); Sometimes, in special cases, within "wp_footer" action (or other similar one such as "get_footer"), wp_enqueue_style is called

 = 1.2.4.1 =
 * Bug Fix: When the handle's key on update was equal with 0 (for remove global unload), the rule would not be remove *